Difference Between Public and Private Sector

-There is numerous example of companies operating in the private sector in India.
+There are numerous examples of companies operating in the private sector in India.
 Reliance Industries Limited, HDFC Limited, HDFC Bank, ICICI Bank are a few examples of private sector companies in an Indian context.

 Public Sector vs Private Sector Infographics

-Here we provide you with the top 11 difference between Public Sector vs Private Sector
+Here we provide you with the top 11 differences between Public Sector vs Private Sector.

 Public Sector vs Private Sector – Key Differences